Grow Tent Setup

 A Basic Guide for the Beginner Grower

 When you see rooms full of healthy cannabis plants that are loaded with abundant flowers, it’s easy to forget the labor involved behind the scenes.
 One of the first aspects of having a successful grow is having an optimal grow space.
 Although many commercial areas convert entire rooms into a growing environment, it’s far more comfortable and less labor intensive to use a grow tent setup.

-Your grow tent setup needs to include all the necessary pieces that’ll facilitate an ideal environment for your cannabis crop.
-From the various types of indoor grow tents available to tips and tricks, read along to learn how you can master the art of indoor marijuana growing.
+Your grow tent setup needs to include all the necessary pieces (silent inline fan, grow tent heater, carbon filter, grow tent fan, grow tent dehumidifier, etc) that’ll facilitate an ideal environment for your cannabis crop.
+From the various types of indoor grow tents or grow tent kits available to tips and tricks, read along to learn how you can master the art of indoor marijuana growing.

 What is a Grow Room?

 A grow room is any space that’s made available for the sole purpose of cannabis cultivation.
 This means that it can be used for flower production, clone propagation, mother maintenance, germination, and breeding.

 A grow room can be your bedroom or an unused closet area.
 Any space can be converted into a grow space, but it’s far more convenient when your grow space is contained and quickly built-up or torn down.
 This is why grow tents or grow tent kits have risen in popularity and have become the de-facto method for the cannabis community.
 Beginners to professionals utilize these easy-to-use setups, so it’s no wonder that grow tents have become ubiquitous in the last decade.

 Although the vast majority of grow tents have predefined spaces, they allow you to customize the interior with all the necessary tools of the trade.
 Fans, carbon filters, trays, tubs, hoods, lights, and netting can be placed at your discretion.